5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 	```
 5. Save your config, reboot and run some benchmark tests for comparison.

-### Addendum: SSDT vs. Device Properties vs. macOS Ventura
+### Addendum: SSDT vs. Device Properties

 I've noticed that SSDT-RX580 doesn't work as expected in macOS Catalina and beyond.
 In my tests, the performance didn't improve noticeably and power consumption wasn't optimized as well – around 100 Watts in idle seems too high, imo.
 Also, the `AGPMController` was present without injecting `DAGPM.kext`, so that's not really a requirement (same applies to `AGPM.kext` by Pavo-IM).

 So I've gone through the whole thread (90+ pages) looking for a solution.
-On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found another approach which injects the data via Device Properties, improving performance and power consumption (around 70 Watts in idle instead of 100).
+On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found another approach which injects the data via Device Properties, improving performance and reducing power consumption to around 70 Watts in idle (instead of the previously used 100 Watts).

-I've added plists for both Clover and OpenCore.
-You can copy the included properties to the corresponding section of your config.
+I've added plists for both Clover and OpenCore to the "mattystonnie" folder.
+You can copy the included properties to the corresponding section of your config.plist.
 Ensure that the PCI paths and `AAPL,slot-name`[^1] match the ones used in your system and adjust them accordingly.
 Disable/delete the SSDTs and DAGPM.kext when using this method.

-The Device Properties work fine in macOS Catalina up to Monterey, but in Ventura, the Orinoco Framebuffer I am using for the RX580 is not loaded even though it is present in the `AMD9500Controller.kext`.
-Needs further investigation.

 [^1]: Follow this [guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/GPU_Tab#3-obtaining-aaplslot-name-for-igpu-and-gpu) to to obtain the PCI path of a device and its `AAPL,slot-name` using Hackintool.